ArthurSudbrackIbarra/cloney-vscode-extension/README.md

 ## Requirements

-1. To use this extension, you need to have [Cloney](https://arthursudbrackibarra.github.io/cloney-documentation/getting-started/#installing-cloney) installed on your machine.
+1. To use this extension, you should have [Cloney](https://arthursudbrackibarra.github.io/cloney-documentation/getting-started/#installing-cloney) installed on your machine.
 If you haven't installed Cloney yet, the extension guides you to the installation page.
+In case you don't want to install Cloney, the extension offers the option to run Cloney commands from within [Docker](https://www.docker.com/) containers.

 1. For the remote variables feature, you also need to have [Git](https://git-scm.com/downloads) installed on your machine.